-Before the start of elongation, primase synthesized short 10bp long RNA primer.
+Before the start of elongation, primase synthesized a short 10bp long RNA primer.
 The DNA polymerase can not able to add nucleotide without an RNA primer.
 It provides a start site as a free 3’-OH group for the polymerase to work.

 Read more on RNA primer: Meet DNA Primase: The Initiator Of DNA Replication

-The elongation is a step in which the DNA synthesis is initiated. once the dsDNA becomes single-stranded, the polymerase settles on the junction of DNA-RNA primer.
+The elongation is a step in which the DNA synthesis is initiated. once the dsDNA becomes single-stranded, the polymerase settles on the junction of the DNA-RNA primer.

 The first DNA polymerase is isolated by Arthur Kornberg, in 1959 and he was the first person who synthesized the first DNA molecule in vitro.
 Three different types of DNA polymerase helps in prokaryotic DNA replication.

 DNA polymerase I: removes RNA primer by exonuclease activity and proofreads the DNA